David-Desmaisons/ComposableAsync/README.md

 		    AboveNormal,
 		    Highest
 		}

+EasyActor offers another factory SharedThreadActorFactory:

+		var factory = new SharedThreadActorFactory(priority:Priority.AboveNormal);

-* SharedThread (default to false): if true all the actors will leave in the same thread.
+All the actors created by this factory will live in the same thread.
 This option may be helpfull if you have to create a lot of actors which have to perform short lived methods and you do not want to create a thread for each one.

 ###SynchronizationContext